4Catalyzer/found/examples/universal-redux/README.md

 # Found Universal Redux Example

-This example uses the same route configuration as the [basic JSX example](../basic-jsx), but uses server-side rendering for the initial page load and a custom redux store.
-The redux store is initially populated on the server and then the client rehydrates itself with the server's state.
+This example uses the same route configuration as the [basic JSX example](../basic-jsx), but uses server-side rendering for the initial page load and a custom Redux store.
+The server initially populates and dehydrates the Redux store, then the client rehydrates the server's state.

 ## Usage